 Section 3.
 The standing ex-officio board members shall be the comptrollers, assistant comptrollers, or senior audit leadership (or their designees) if not already serving as President, President-Elect, or Vice President of the Chapter.
 They shall be responsible for developing and recommending long-range goals and serve as advisory non-voting members of the Executive Board, as needed.

 Section 4 .
 Appointed positions.
 The positions listed below are appointed by and serve at the discretion of the President from among the Chapter’s current membership roster.
 The outgoing President and President-Elect should review current appointees to determine if officers should be invited to continue in their capacity or should be utilized in other positions within the Chapter.
 Appointment of new officers or continuation of existing officers will be made by the incoming President in writing along with a copy of the constitution detailing their duties and responsibilities.
-Officers will acknowledge they accept the appointment, are current Chapter members, and are willing to perform those duties for the term of office.
+Officers will acknowledge they accept the appointment, are current Chapter members, and are willing to perform those duties outlined in the Chapter Bylaws for the term of office.

 a.
 The following appointed officials are voting members as specified in the Constitution, and will serve on the Executive Board, without compensation.
 They shall attend monthly Executive Board meetings (in person or via dial-in) or provide the name of their proxy to the Secretary in advance of the meeting.